arikunco/GrabSafety/README.md

 This is a repository of Grab Safety competition based on telematic data.

 # How to read this code?
-Just simply open html file
+Just simply open html file (precisely this file: Grab_Safety.nb.html)

 # How to run this code?
-Just simply use R Studio, and please extract the dataset under dataset folder you should create first with the following folder hierarchy.
+Just simply use R Studio + R, and please extract the dataset under dataset folder you should create first with the following folder hierarchy.

 - dataset/safety/features
 - dataset/safety/labels